-Curious about how often should you drink soursop tea?
+Curious about how often you should drink soursop tea?
 You're not alone.
 This traditional medicine, made from the leaves of soursop plants, has gained tremendous attention in recent years.
 Known for its potent anti-inflammatory properties, immune system support, and potential benefits in cancer treatment, soursop leaf tea is much more than just a refreshing beverage.
-In fact, there are a whole host of other benefits!
+In fact, there are a whole host of benefits!

 To get straight to the answer- typically people drink a cup of soursop tea at least once a day, but up to 3 cups, depending on your needs and personal tolerance.